 How to Find Sunglasses That Fit (And Don’t Annoy You All Day)

 Sunglasses are supposed to boost your confidence.
 Not your annoyance level.
 There is nothing worse than scoring a beautiful pair of retro frames only to realize 20 minutes later that they’re pinching your brain.
-Fitting is an art form.
+A good sunglasses fit is an art form.
 Here is how to find the pair that matches your face, your vibe, and your life.

 How should sunglasses fit on your face?